Doing Business with Disadvantaged Business Enterprises

-If there was no concern with minority participation points, a supplier could propose a sale directly to the government or general contractor.
-The DBE could then separately perform their function on the project, using the supplier's labor or material.
-This would satisfy the supplier's credit concerns, but it would also decrease the dollar amount of the DBE's contract and decrease the minority participation points for the project and the general contractor.
+If there was no concern with DBE participation, a supplier could propose a sale directly to the government or general contractor.
+The DBE could then separately perform their function on the project, using the supplier’s material.
+This would satisfy the supplier’s credit concerns, but it would also decrease the dollar amount of the DBE’s contract and could decrease the DBE participation points for the project and the general contractor.
 In computing the DBE participation on a project, the government will only include the cost of the material obtained by the DBE.
-This also essentially includes a guaranty from the general contractor to pay the supplier, whether or not the DBE is owed any money on the project.
-Accordingly, this is often not an option.
+A direct sale to the general contractor also essentially includes a guaranty from the general contractor to pay the supplier, whether or not the DBE is owed any money on the project.
+For all these reasons, a direct sale to the general contractor is often not an option.

 Guaranty from General Contractor

 However, general contractors are usually very reluctant to provide a payment guaranty because it could increase their overall costs on a project.
-The general contractor would have to pay for the supplier's materials, even if the general contractor did not owe the DBE anything.
-General contractors do not like this, but it is exactly the risk they take on any bonded contract, if the supplier has bond rights.
-Accordingly, a general contractor guaranty should always be considered, but is often refused by a general contractor.
+The general contractor would have to pay for the supplier’s materials, even if the general contractor did not owe the DBE anything.
+General contractors do not like this, but it is exactly the risk they take on any bonded contract.
+A general contractor guaranty should always be considered, but is not always possbile.

 In the construction industry, suppliers often benefit from owner required general contractor project payment bonds.
 For example, a general contractor is usually required to provide a payment bond for all substantial new public construction projects.
 Private construction project owners also often require bonds.
 General contractors sometimes require all subcontractors to provide payment bonds, including DBE subcontractors.
 If a supplier on a construction project does have the protection of a payment bond, this reduces much of the risk of doing business with a DBE.

-A supplier in any industry can consider requiring a custom payment bond from a general contractor on any project.
-A payment bond can secure a single sale, all sales to a specific project or even all sales to a specific DBE on any of the general contractor's projects.
+A rider (endorsement or amendment) to the payment bond is the easiest way to fix this problem.
+Whoever provided the bond and the surety can agree to extend bond rights to a specific supplier on a project, usually without any additional premium.
+A supplier in any industry can also consider requiring a custom payment bond from a general contractor on any project.
+A payment bond can secure a single sale, all sales to a specific project or even all sales to a specific DBE on any of the general contractor’s projects.
 This flexibility can be helpful.
 A project specific payment bond dedicated to one supplier would not necessarily even result in additional bond premium to the general contractor.
 The materials from the supplier are already included in the scope of the general contract, are included in the general contract sum and may already be included in a payment bond for the project.
 Depending upon their relationship, a general contractor may be able to convince the surety to provide the additional bond without additional premium.